LincolnVR/vrc-headpat-counter/README.md

 1. Add a `VRC Contact Receiver` component to your avatar.
 2. Checkmark `Allow Others` inside the `VRC Contact Receiver`
 3. Set the Parameter you would like to track in the `Parameter` field of `VRC Contact Receiver`.
 This must be named with a `Track_` before the parameter name in order to work with this script (see example below).
+The parameter must also be a boolean.
 4. Add which collisions you want to trigger the increment of the parameter inside the `VRC Contact Receiver`.

 #### Example of adding Headpats as a Parameter: